The Australian Government does not provide visa services at the Australian High Commission in Abuja.

 Changes to our visa application centres in Nigeria

-On Monday 3rd November, the new Teleperformance visa centre will open in Abuja and Ikeja at locations below:
+Teleperformance visa centres are located in Abuja and Ikeja at the locations below:

 Address: 3rd Floor, El Yakub Muhktar Place, Zakariya Maimalari Street,CBD, Abuja